mrapanu/ClimateTrackr-Server/README.md

 To install ClimateTrackr using Docker Compose, follow these steps:

-1. **Download docker-compose.yaml**:
+1. **Download docker-compose.yaml**

 Download the `docker-compose.yaml` file from our repository.

-2. **Adjust Environment Variables**:
+2. **Adjust Environment Variables**

 Open the downloaded `docker-compose.yaml` file in a text editor, and update the following environment variables with your specific values:
    - `TZ`: Your timezone.
    - `DB_CONN_STRING`: Connection string for MySQL.
 Replace `<mysqlpasswd>` with your MySQL root password.
    - `RABBITMQ_EXCHANGE_NAME`: Name of the RabbitMQ exchange.